A honest review for Wedding Photography

 **** Update **** This has greatly improved since firmware 1.20.

 I have used the Sony autofocus and I would say they are pretty close.
+The Sony is honestly a bit more idiot proof and easier to implement, but you just gotta know the workarounds for the Nikon Z way of doing things.
 I could be wrong about other brands, but I do know it’s vastly improved from my D750 and DSLR cameras in general.

 To me that’s more than good enough.